telerik/kendo-react-kb/docs/treeview-editing.md

 ---
-title: TreeView Editing
+title: Edit the TreeView Nodes
-description: How to edit the TreeView nodes.
+description: An example on how to edit the nodes of the KendoReact TreeView.
 type: how-to
-page_title: TreeView Editing| KendoReact TreeView
+page_title: Edit the Nodes | KendoReact TreeView
 slug: treeview-editing
-position:
-tags:
+tags: treeview, kendoreact, edit, nodes
 ticketid: 1408165
 res_type: kb
 category: knowledge-base
 ---

 ## Environment

 <table>
     <tbody>
 	    <tr>